kevuwk/StreamDeck-StreamElements/README.md

 ------

-After installing the plugin there should be a new section called StreamElements.
+After installing the plugin there should be a new section in the Stream Deck app called StreamElements.
 Under this section will be 'Store Item' and 'Close Store'

 ------
 ## Store Item